SebastienDeriaz/Syndesi/Notes.md

 The last 4 bits are configuration for each command (to select between multiple SPIs for example)

+### Low-level command management
+14.08.2022

+When a command is received, it is stored in a buffer locally.
+Then parsed to extract the necessary values, arrays, etc... (each one is stored in a corresponding variable)

+Only one command per frame, otherwise it's going to be unnecessarily difficult to manage them

 ### Required frames

 - SPI read / write with SPI index (0-7).
 8 SPI interfaces possible.